ember-learn/guides-source/guides/release/components-update/templates-are-html.md

 </div>
 ```

-You can _serve_ the app by running `ember s` in your terminal, which will make
-the local copy of your application available to view in your web browser.
+You can _serve_ the app by running `ember s` in your terminal, which will make the local copy of your application available to view in your web browser.

-If you serve the app and go to `localhost:4200` in your web browser, you'll
-see the HTML rendered.
+If you serve the app and go to `localhost:4200` in your web browser, you'll see the HTML rendered.
 At this point, it will still be unstyled.

-You can copy these styles as well to `app/styles/app.css` to style the
-example components:
+To style the application, copy the following CSS into `app/styles/app.css`:

 ```css {data-filename=styles/app.css}
 body {